Compact Moduli Spaces of Marked Cubic Plane Curves: Introduction

 {Theorem \ref{thm:wallcrossing}} \begin{thm:wallcrossing} With notation as above, the changes of stability and semi-stability for marked curves when crossing the walls from Theorem \ref{thm:GIT_walls} are described as follow:

-\begin{itemize} \item[(i)] Case of plane cubics with a nodal singularity \begin{itemize} \item[$\bullet$] $S(3A_1,I,-)$ is an irreducible nodal curve with marked points $p_i$ coinciding at the $A_1$ singularity for $i \in I$ and the remaining marked points in general position. \item[$\bullet$] $S(3A_1,I,+)$ is the union of a conic and a transverse line, with marked points $p_j$ lying in general position on the linear component for $j \notin I.$ \end{itemize} \item[(ii)] Case of plane curves with a cuspidal singualrity \begin{itemize} \item[$\bullet$] $S(A_2,I, -)$ is an irreducible cuspidal cubic curve with marked points $p_i$ coinciding at the $A_2$ singularity for $i \in I$. \item[$\bullet$] $S(A_2,I,+)$ is a smooth cubic curve with marked points $p_j$ coinciding at an inflection point for $j \notin I$. \end{itemize} \item[(iii)] Case of plane cubic with a tacnode \begin{itemize} \item[$\bullet$] $S(A_3, I, J,-)$ is the union of a conic with a tangent line with marked points $p_i$ coinciding at the $A_3$ singularity for $i \in I$ and $p_j$ lying on the tangent line for $j \in J$. \item[$\bullet$] $S(A_3,I,J,+)$ is a smooth cubic curve $C$ with marked points $p_k$ coinciding for $k \notin I \cup J$ and marked points $p_j$ coinciding at the transversal intersection of $C$ with the line tangent to $C$ at $p_k$ for $j \in J$. \end{itemize} \item[(iv)] Case of a plane cubic with a $D_4$ singularity \begin{itemize} \item[$\bullet$] $S(D_4,I, -)$ is three concurrent lines with marked points $p_i$ coinciding at the $D_4$ singularity for $i \in I$ and the points indexed by $B_1$, $B_2,$ and $B_3$ lying on the three lines, respectively. \item[$\bullet$] $S(D_4,I, +)$ is a smooth cubic curve with the points indexed by $B_1$ coinciding at a point $q_1$, the points indexed by $B_2$ coinciding at a different point $q_2$, and the points indexed by $B_3$ coinciding at a third point on the line $\overline{q_1q_2}$. \end{itemize} \end{itemize} See Figure \ref{fig:WallCrossing} for an illustration of the walls. \end{thm:wallcrossing}
+\begin{itemize} \item[(Case i)] $S(3A_1,I,0)$ is a union of three non-concurrent lines.
+The marked points indexed by $I$ coincide at the nodal intersection of two lines and the remaining marked points lie on the third line. \begin{itemize} \item[$\bullet$] $S(3A_1,I,-)$ is an irreducible nodal curve with the marked points indexed by $I$ coinciding at the $A_1$ singularity and the remaining marked points in general position. \item[$\bullet$] $S(3A_1,I,+)$ is the union of a conic and a transverse line, with marked points $p_j$ lying in general position on the linear component for $j \notin I.$ \end{itemize} \item[(Case ii)] $S(T,I,0)$ is a plane cubic with a cuspidal singularity.
+The marked points indexed by $I$ coincide at the $A_2$ singularity and the others coincide at the curves unique inflection point. \begin{itemize} \item[$\bullet$] $S(A_2,I, -)$ is an irreducible cuspidal cubic curve with marked points indexed by $I$ coinciding at the $A_2$ singularity. \item[$\bullet$] $S(A_2,I,+)$ is a smooth cubic curve with marked points $p_j$ coinciding at an inflection point for $j \notin I$. \end{itemize} \item[(Case iii)] $S(A_3,I,J,0)$ is the union of a conic and a line which intersect at a tacnode.
+The marked points indexed by $I$ coincide at the $A_3$ singularity, those indexed by $J$ lie on the linear component of the curve, and the rest lie on a single line in the plane which is also tangent to the conic. \begin{itemize} \item[$\bullet$] $S(A_3, I, J,-)$ is the union of a conic with a tangent line with marked points indexed by $I$ coinciding at the $A_3$ singularity and those indexed by $J$ lying on the tangent line. \item[$\bullet$] $S(A_3,I,J,+)$ is a smooth cubic curve $C$ with marked points $p_k$ coinciding for $k \notin I \cup J$ and the marked points indexed by $J$ coinciding at the transversal intersection of $C$ with the line tangent to $C$ at $p_k$. \end{itemize} \item[(Case iv)] $S(D_4,I,0)$ is a plane cubic with a $D_4$ singularity.
+The marked points indexed by $I$ coincide at the $D_4$ singularity.
+The marked points indexed by $B_1$, $B_2$, and $B_3$ coincide at $3$ points on the $3$ linear component of the curve, respectively, and these $3$ points are collinear. \begin{itemize} \item[$\bullet$] $S(D_4,I, -)$ is three concurrent lines with marked points indexed by $I$ coinciding at the $D_4$ singularity and the points indexed by $B_1$, $B_2,$ and $B_3$ lying on the three lines, respectively. \item[$\bullet$] $S(D_4,I, +)$ is a smooth cubic curve with the points indexed by $B_1$ coinciding at a point $q_1$, the points indexed by $B_2$ coinciding at a different point $q_2$, and the points indexed by $B_3$ coinciding at a third point on the line $\overline{q_1q_2}$. \end{itemize} \end{itemize} See Figure \ref{fig:WallCrossing} for an illustration of the walls. \end{thm:wallcrossing}